lueck1803/interia-PT/inertia PT/General/Therapie.md

 		- <span style="font-size:100%;color:green;">↳</span>physically point at it and ==say "***off***"==
 	- Close a cabinet door:
 		- <span style="font-size:100%;color:green;">↳</span>Touch the door and ==say "closed"==
-	- The active pointing or touching creates a <span style="font-size:100%;color:gold;">closure signal</span>, a moment t
+	- The active pointing or touching creates a <span style="font-size:100%;color:gold;">closure signal</span>, a moment that tells your brain: <span style="font-size:100%;color:gold;">This is done!</span>
+3. Use <span style="font-size:100%;color:cyan;">Anchor Objects</span>: Use your environment as a memory aid.
+	- After turning of the stove you might place a dish towel across the knobs.
+	- After locking the door you can put a sticky note on the frame that you only remove once the lock is checked.
+	- The works as visual anchors